Shaping a healthier future and advancing the health and well-being of Tennesseans

 Cannon County Opioid Settlement

-In 2021, Cannon County had 11 fatal overdoses, a 22% increase in overdoses since 2020.
+In 2022, Cannon County had 8 fatal overdoses and 56 non-fatal overdoses.
+While this is a decrease from 2021 (which had 11 fatal overdoses and 68 non-fatal overdoses), there remains a significant need to continue abatement activities to save lives and improve the quality of life in Cannon County.
 To respond to this need, Cannon County established the Cannon County Opioid Abatement Task force in 2023 to oversee strategic dissemination of opioid abatement funds to repair and strengthen the community.
 These funds are provided to counties in Tennessee as part of a $26 billion national opioid lawsuit involving pharmaceutical distributors and a manufacturer, with Tennessee receiving $700 million in anticipated payouts over 18 years from 2021-2038.

 Cannon County has chosen to disseminate these funds directly into the community to repair damages caused by the opioid crisis.
 Organizations interested in applying for these funds can access the online application below and receive instructions on requirements for submission.